 So you didn't win the pre-season permit lottery for Half Dome in March or you didn't even know you had to enter a lottery to hike up Half Dome.
-Now what?
-You can't visit Yosemite National Park and not bag Half Dome right?!
+Now what?!
+You can't visit Yosemite National Park and not bag Half Dome right?!!
 Relax.
-Depending on when you are planning your visit to Yosemite or how long you plan to spend there you have a few options to help achieve your travel/hiking goals.
+Depending on when you are planning your visit to Yosemite or how long you plan to spend there, you have a few options to help achieve your hiking goals.

-Hiking Half Dome is usually a lot of people's very first ever hike.
+Hiking Half Dome is usually many people's first ever hike.
 Or first ever long distance hike.
-Or first ever mountain hike.
-I know it was all of those for us back in 2013.
-What I am getting at is that hiking longer trails or up mountains isn't really a lot of people's thing, and possibly by the time they reach the top of Nevada or Vernal Falls they might be looking for an excuse to quit.
+Or first ever hike up a mountain.
+I know it was all of those 'first times' for us back in 2013.
+What I am getting at is that hiking longer trails or up mountains isn't really a lot of people's ‘thing’ and possibly by the time they reach the top of Nevada or Vernal Falls they might be looking for an excuse to quit.
 Well you could give them a really good one by offering them say $20 and informing them there is a really good pizza restaurant back in the valley that they could spend that cash on.
-I haven't tried this but I know I might have been able to be swayed by this offer.
+I haven't tried this but I know I might have been able to be swayed by this offer back then.

-A really great option to get a Half Dome permit is to get a wilderness permit and hike Half Dome as an overnight trip.
-You can make reservations online in advance or if you are already in Yosemite you can get a first come first served wilderness permit one day prior to your trip.
-Make sure you tell them you want to include Half Dome in your itinerary.
+Another really great trick to scoring a permit to hike Half Dome is to get yourself a wilderness permit and hike Half Dome as part of an overnight trip.
+This is an option we have tried and been successful with after failing advice given at number 1 & 2 of this post.
+You can make reservations online in advance, or if you are already in Yosemite you can get a first-come first-serve wilderness permit one day prior to your trip.
+Be sure to tell them you want to include Half Dome in your itinerary.
 Learn more about obtaining wilderness permits.